Health

 If the inspection finds that your system is functioning adequately, complete this form to apply for a Transfer of Title Acceptance Document.

-1. If the repair is for the taken and is a "minor" repair, the soil treatment area will still need to be inspected.
+Minor Repairs: If the repair is minor and involves the tank, the soil treatment area will still need to be inspected.

-2. Agreement to Repair- If the department determines that the OWTS does not meet the requirements, either the seller or the buyer may agree to obtain a repair permit and complete all necessary repairs within 180 days of the closing date.
-An Agreement to Repair signed and notarized may be submitted with the application.
+Agreement to Repair: If the OWTS system does not meet requirements, the seller or buyer can agree to get a repair permit and complete the necessary repairs within 180 days after closing.
+A signed and notarized Agreement to Repair must be submitted with the application.

 Apply for an Acceptance Document This link will take you to our MyHD portal.
 Please note: first-time users will be asked to create an account.